-- regulation risk any change in tax or other applicable legislation or regulation could impact on the funds' returns. - product risk changes may be made to the funds from time to time including changing a fund's aim, strategy, benchmark asset allocation ranges, underlying investment managers and administration managers, adding to, closing or winding up the funds, and changing the fees and charges or minimum amounts.
-Any material changes will be made after consultation with the Supervisor or notice to the Supervisor. - contractor risk a third party may fail to properly provide services to the funds.
+- regulation risk any change in tax or other applicable legislation or regulation could impact on the funds' returns. - product risk changes may be made to the funds from time to time including changing a fund's aim, strategy, benchmark asset allocation or ranges, underlying investment managers or administration managers, adding to, closing or winding up the funds, or changing the fees and charges or minimum amounts.
+Any material changes will be made after notifying the Supervisor. - contractor risk a third party may fail to properly provide services to us in relation to the funds.
 We have selected reputable third parties to provide services to the funds.
 All third parties are required to meet agreed service levels and are subject to ongoing monitoring and review by us. - operational risk risks may arise from a failure of processes and procedures, fraud, litigation, disruption to business by industrial disputes, system failures, pandemics, natural disasters and other unforeseen external events which might affect our business or a fund and its assets.
 We seek to manage this risk with a risk management framework that includes core principles as well as policies and processes for measuring and monitoring risk.
 In addition, we and our administration managers have regularly tested business continuity plans in place to address certain types of business disruption. - tax related risk if a fund fails to satisfy the PIE tax eligibility criteria as set out in the Income Tax Act 2007, and that failure is not remedied within the period permitted under that Act, the fund may lose its PIE status.
 In that case, the fund will be taxed at 28% on its taxable income and any distributions and redemptions may become taxable to you.
 We have implemented processes to monitor ongoing PIE eligibility compliance for the funds, and have a number of powers available to us to proactively manage this risk.
-You may incur a tax liability (plus any interest and penalties) as a result of advising the wrong Prescribed Investor Rate (PIR) or failing to advise us when your PIR increases (except where an increase is due to a change in the statutory tax rates rather than a change in your income).
+Additionally, if you notify us of a Prescribed Investor Rate (PIR) which is lower than the correct PIR, or if you fail to advise us when your PIR increases, your investment income will still be taxable at your correct PIR and you will still need to pay any tax shortfall directly to Inland Revenue.